Standard-type battleship: Characteristics

+The next planned class of Standard battleships, the never-completed South Dakotas, represented a significant increase in size and armament over the Colorados.
+They would have been 684 ft long, displaced 43,200 tons, had a top speed of 23 kn, and carried 12 16 in guns.
+Nonetheless, the design characteristics of the South Dakotas closely followed the Standard-type battleship, albeit at a greater scale.
+Like the Tennessees and Colorados, they were designed with the same bridges, lattice masts and turbo-electric propulsion system and they used the same torpedo protection system as the latter class.
+Naval historian Norman Friedman described the South Dakotas as the ultimate development of the series of U.S. battleships that began with the Nevada class, despite the increase in size, speed and intermediate armament from the standard type that characterized the Nevada through Colorado classes.

 Service history

 World War I

-All the Standard Type were oil-burning.
+All the Standard-types were oil-burning.
 Since oil was scarce in the British Isles, only Nevada and Oklahoma actively participated in World War I by escorting convoys across the Atlantic Ocean between the United States and Britain.

 Interwar years

-All the Standard Types were modernized during the 1920s and 1930s.
+All the Standard types were modernized during the 1920s and 1930s.
 The cage masts of all but the Tennessee and Colorado classes were replaced with tripod masts topped with fire-control directors, torpedo tubes were removed and anti-aircraft guns were upgraded.
 Main battery elevation in the older ships was increased to 30 degrees for greater range.
 Most of the Standards received anti-torpedo bulges.
 Each ship received one or two catapults and recovery cranes for operating floatplanes for scouting and gunnery spotting.

 World War II

-On December 7, 1941, Colorado was undergoing overhaul at Puget Sound Navy Yard, while the three ships of the New Mexico class were assigned to the Atlantic Fleet, and the remaining eight Standard Type battleships were at Pearl Harbor forming Battleship Row.
+On 7 December 1941, Colorado was undergoing a refit to install new torpedo bulges at Puget Sound Navy Yard, while the three ships of the New Mexico class were assigned to the Atlantic Fleet.
+The remaining eight Standard type battleships were at Pearl Harbor, Pennsylvania in drydock at the Pearl Harbor Naval Shipyard and the other seven forming Battleship Row.